Bylaws of the Faculty Senate of

-All items for discussion or vote submitted in writing by Senators at least four (4) days before the Faculty Senate’s meeting.
+- all items for discussion or vote that are submitted in writing or by email to a member of Executive Committee by Senators at least four (4) days before the Faculty Senate’s meeting.

-An address by the President or the President’s designee normally not to exceed 20 minutes.
+- an address by the President or the President’s designee normally not to exceed 15 minutes.

 - The Executive Committee shall prepare a tentative agenda for each full Senate meeting